pattapong/smartService/README.txt

 1, print_b
 =================================================

-create a local printer on the server called "local_printer"
+create a local printer on the server called "localprinter"

 Turn on share printer to the network on the second location